 Attention

-standard tax deduction
+Standard tax deduction

-However, if the deduction was not taken into account for previous periods, then the employee can apply to the tax authority at the end of the year and return the overpaid personal income tax (maximum - for the last 3 years).
+However, if the deduction was not taken into account for previous periods, the employee can apply to the tax authority at the end of the year and return the overpaid personal income tax (maximum - for the last 3 years).

 Example.
-Markov D.'s official salary is 30,000 rubles a month, he is married and has a seven-year-old daughter.
-Before filing a tax deduction, D. received “on hand” 30,000 - 13% \u003d 26100 rub.
+Markov D.'s official salary is 30,000 rubles per month, he is married and has a seven-year-old daughter.
+Before the tax deduction was issued, D. received “in hand” 30,000 - 13% = 26100 rub.

-After registration of the tax deduction, part of the earnings in the amount of 1400 rubles will not be taxed, i.e. 13% will be withheld only from 28,600 rubles.
-In this case, the final salary of Markov D., who submitted documents for the tax deduction, will increase by 182 rubles per month, since he will receive “clean”:
+After filing a tax deduction, part of the earnings in the amount of 1,400 rubles will not be taxed, i.e. 13% will be withheld only from 28,600 rubles.
+In this case, the final salary of Markov D., who provided documents for registration of a tax deduction, will increase by 182 rubles per month, since he will receive “net”:

 (28600 — 13%) + 1400 = 26282 rub.

-K. Demidov’s salary is 40,000 rubles (before taxation), he is given 34,800 rubles “on hand”, and after applying for the benefit, the “net” income will increase for 1144 rubles:
+Demidov K.’s salary is 40,000 rubles (before tax), he is given 34,800 rubles “in hand”, and after applying for the benefit, the “net” income will increase for 1144 rubles:

 40000 — 13% = 34800 rub.— Demidov’s initial salary;

-40000 - 1400 - 1400 - 3000 - 3000 = 31200 rubles. - is taxed, and accordingly 8800 rubles - is not taxed.
+40000 - 1400 - 1400 - 3000 - 3000 = 31200 rub. - is taxed, and accordingly 8800 rubles is not taxed.

 After submitting documents to reduce personal income tax, Demidov’s salary will be: